Operation Phou Phiang II: Task Force Bravo

 Task Force Bravo consisted of Groupement Mobile 22 (GM 22), numbering 1,200 men.
 Its CIA adviser was James Parker, call sign Mule.
 On 11 August, they were helilifted to Than Heup.
 They moved east to their objective, occupying it on 15 August.
 That same day, the 7th and 8th Battalions of the PAVN 866th Regiment moved in to block further Royalist advance, sparking a fortnight of fighting.

 When the PAVN battalions shifted to strike Task Force Delta, GM 22 occupied more of the Plain of Jars.
 On 1 September, the Thai Battalion Commando 619A (BC 619A) was helicoptered in to occupy the mountaintop of Phou Then within the new GM 22 area of operations.
 When the 335th Regiment turned from its victory over Task Force Delta to attack Task Force Bravo, clearing weather allowed tactical air strikes to help defeat the assault.
-On 11 September, the task force was reinforced by a pair of 105mm howitzers and GM 30—imported from Military Region 3 (MR 3).
+On 11 September, the task force was reinforced by a pair of 105 mm howitzers and GM 30—imported from Military Region 3 (MR 3).

 At 0720 hours on 26 September, PAVN artillery and infantry struck, destroying one of the howitzers.
 By noon, the guerrilla regiments were withdrawing westward with the Thais in trail.
 A hastily regrouped GM 21 was helilifted in three kilometers south of GMs 22 and 30 on the 27th to back up Bravo.